Stop! Your Lease Extension in Batley Could Be FREE

 National Westminster Bank Mortgage term plus 30 years.

-For Shared Ownership, the remaining term of the lease must also be not less than 75 years at the outset of the mortgage.
+For Shared Ownership, the remaining term of the lease must be at least 30 years plus the term of the mortgage at the outset of the mortgage.

 Why use us for your lease extension in Batley?

-Luca, Batley, West Yorkshire
+Sarah, Batley, West Yorkshire,

 Batley case: